kanaria69/Mainecoco/README.md

-## Two guys walked into a bar, the third one ducked.
+## Why did the melons plan a big wedding?
+Because they cantaloupe!